 5. Make Time for Yourself

 Entrepreneurship is often a 24/7 job.
-Building a business from the ground up isn’t easy, and it takes a lot of time and effort to become one of the few who enjoy long-term success.
+Building a business from the ground up isn’t easy.
+It takes a lot of time and effort to become one of the few who enjoy long-term success.
 Prioritizing your mental health and physical wellness will help ensure long-term success by staving off burnout and keeping your mind in top shape.

 This is different from just creating a separate calendar for your personal events.
 You need to intentionally make time for yourself in your calendar.
-Schedule a date night with your significant other, allot time for exercise, and even schedule some evening hours to read a book.
+Schedule a date night with your significant other, allot time for exercise.
+Even schedule some evening hours to read a book.
 These blocks of time will help with your work-life balance and clear your calendar of unnecessary busywork you continue to pile onto yourself.

 6. Lean on Automation